I/O complexity and pebble games with partial computations: Approximation algorithms

-Since the edge costs have changed, based on Observation \ref{observation:edge_costs_plus}, we can now reduce the problem to the well-studied $(1,2)$-TSP \cite{papadimitriou1993traveling,berman2006,adamaszek2018new}.
-In this case the graph $G'$ of the previous Section has edge weights equal to $1$, if the corresponding edges share any endpoint in $G$, and $2$ if not.
-An example is shown in Figure \ref{fig:mod_rbpg_reduction_to_min_hamiltonian_path_plus}.
+For the second result, if we modify the rules to allow LOAD and STORE to be executed simultaneously as one instruction (which is also more realistic for existing architectures), we can further refine the analysis.
+By modifying the gadgets in the proof of Theorem \ref{theorem:mod_rbpg_p_hardness}, it can be shown that this variant is also NP-complete.
+However, it is possible to obtain better approximation factors for this variant.
+Indeed, if we perform the same analysis as in Proposition \ref{prop:christofides_approximation}, we can observe that, in this case, the graph $G'$ has edge weights equal to $1$, if the corresponding edges share any endpoint in $G$, and $2$ if not.
+This way, with slight modifications we can reduce the problem to the well-studied $(1,2)$-TSP \cite{adamaszek2018new,berman2006,papadimitriou1993traveling}.
+The first work to study this problem depth is \cite{papadimitriou1993traveling} which gave an $7/6$-approximation algorithm.

-To solve the problem using standard TSP solvers, we first apply one more modification on $G'$: we add an auxiliary vertex $s$, and an edge with weight two between $s$ and every other vertex.
-Let's call this new graph $G''$.
-We can now approximate the minimum Hamiltonian Path in $G'$ with a solution to the Traveling Salesperson Problem (TSP) in $G''$.
-Since the TSP solution is a cycle, we can assume without loss of generality that it starts from $s$ and also ends on $s$, so we can write it as $C=s\rightarrow P \rightarrow s$, where $P$ is a Hamiltonian Path on $G'$ since it has to visit all nodes of $G''$ except $s$.
-Moreover, $P$ has minimum cost otherwise $C$ wouldn't be a minimum solution to the TSP.

-Several algorithms exist for the the $(1,2)$-TSP.
-To the best of our knowledge, the first work to study this problem depth is \cite{papadimitriou1993traveling} which gave an $7/6$ approximation algorithm.
 The best known approximation ratio is $8/7$ due to \cite{berman2006}.
-In recent work, \cite{adamaszek2018new} improved the runtime of this algorithm to $O(n^3)$ and also give an algorithm with $7/6$ approximation ration which runs in $O(n^{2.5})$.
+In recent work, \cite{adamaszek2018new} improved the runtime of this algorithm to $O(n^3)$ and also give an algorithm with $7/6$-approximation ratio which runs in $O(n^{2.5})$. \end{proof}